zdennisz/PplFinder/README.md

 1. Make sure all the code is committed and pushed
 2. Add "Powerlink" as a repostiory collaborator.
+3. Deploy your app using Github Pages.
-3. Send us an email with your repo link
+4. Send us an email with your repo link & deployed app url.

 ## Good Luck!